saeidjoker/libc.base62/README.md

 - Simply uses a BitStream class (find it in the code) to do the operation (really simple)

 ### Usage:
+Just add this [nuget package](https://www.nuget.org/packages/libc.base62/) to your project and use as below:
 ```
 [Fact]
 public void Ascii() {